wjkaufman/11-s-Lab/README.md

 pointValues = { 2, 3, 4, 5, 6, 7, 8, 9, 10, 10, 10, 10, 11 };
 Deck d = new Deck(ranks, suits, pointValues);
 ```
-4) The order of elements in *rank* and *pointValues* matter in that they must be of the same arbitrary order as eachother.
+4) The order of elements in *rank* and *pointValues* matter in that they must be of the same arbitrary order as each other.
 The order of elements in *suits* do not matter.

 ###Activity 3
 1) `flip` method